googlefonts/googlefonts.github.io/gf-guide/making-pr.md

 </ul>

 The PR process requires a good understanding of GitHub and command line tools.
 If this isn’t you, we suggest simply opening an issue using the <a href="https://github.com/google/fonts/issues/new?assignees=&labels=I+New+Font%2C+II+Submission&template=1_add-font.md&title=Add+%5BFont+Name%5D">Add Font</a> or the <a href="https://github.com/google/fonts/issues/new?assignees=&labels=I+Font+Upgrade&template=2_update-font.md&title=Update+%5BFont+Name%5D">Update Font</a> template in the <a href="https://github.com/google/fonts/issues">issue tracker</a>, and waiting for a team member to ship the font for you.
+<br><br>

-As a general rule, **GF requires users to open an issue before submitting anything through a PR**.
+As a general rule, <b>GF requires users to open an issue before submitting anything through a PR</b>.
 The PR is the formality that achieve a project, not its starting point.
 GF uses the issue tracker to define an agenda, generate statistics to estimate the work done, but also to archive decisions.
 Anything that is going out of GF standards, needs to be documented somewhere, and the issue tracker is here for that purpose.
 If your font isn’t submitted through an issue first, your PR may never be merged.

 </div>